The BBSRC Executive is based in Swindon, Wiltshire. It is led by the Chief Executive to whom day-to-day responsibility is delegated from the Council.

 The Chief Executive is supported and advised by:

-- Deputy Chief Executive & Chief Operating Officer – Mr Steve Visscher
+- Deputy Chief Executive - International – Mr Steve Visscher

 - Executive Group – meets fortnightly alternating between operational (chair – Executive Director of Communications and Information Management) and strategic issues (chair – Deputy Chief Executive) and is responsible for taking forward actions on all matters emanating from Council and its Boards.
 It also ensures that relevant business is laid before Council in a timely manner and reviews business associated with BIS and RCUK.
 Executive Group comprises the Chief Executive, Deputy Chief Executive and Executive Directors.